Avery2/Antibiotic-Visualization/README.md

 ## Journey

 I started with just building some context for the data.
 I aimed to visualize "how effective are these antibiotics."
-After a quick google search I learned a low MIC value means the antibiotic was more effective, and that was enough context for the data to get going.
+After a quick google search I learned a low minimum inhibitory concentration (MIC) value means the antibiotic was more effective, and that was enough context for the data to get going.

 I started explore the data in R. I was able to get a few summarise of the data.
 But a lot of the heavy lifting happened here, I needed to pivot the data so that I could facet it by `Antibiotic` and `Bacteria`.
 Once I got this done and did some fiddling with a faceted dot plot, I had a rough idea that I wanted to encode the `Bacteria` by `MIC` value faceted by `Antibiotic`.
 This new graph would aim to communciate which antibiotic was generally (across the 16 bacteria) more effective.